qouteall/RustHotswapExample/README.md

 (Can add `--trace --verbose` for more logging)

-In Linux or WSL, if it errors `collect2: fatal error: cannot find ‘ld’`, then install lld (`sudo apt install lld`).
+In Linux or WSL, if it errors `collect2: fatal error: cannot find ‘ld’`, install lld (`sudo apt install lld`).
 [Issue](https://github.com/DioxusLabs/dioxus/issues/4872)

 In Windows, it will stackoverflow after a hotswap.
 The root cause is not yet known.